-Revenue from international clients, including end users and resellers, amounted to 29% of our total revenue in 2018, 29% of our total revenue in 2016.
+Revenue from international clients, including end users and resellers, amounted to 27% of our total revenue in 2019, 29% of our total revenue in 2018 and 29% of our total revenue in 2017.

 Products and Services

 Our products and services help our clients make more informed decisions with higher levels of confidence by leveraging a broad array of data assets.
 Analytics are used to derive insights from the data that are most relevant for the client's decisioning needs.
 The data and insights are then processed through proprietary software and generally transmitted to the client's operating system to execute the decision.